chahk0129/CS744-Big-Data-Systems/assignment1/part3/task1/README.md

 # Task 1
-This task simply runs a PageRank algorithm with default settings.
+This task runs a PageRank algorithm with default settings.

 ## How to run
 ```bash